-A) Competitive bidding shall be required every five (5) years if the previous attempt to obtain competitive bids resulted in a single responsible bid. - B) Extensions during the five (5) year period shall not require competitive bidding. - (3) A determination that competitive bidding would produce no economic benefit to the County. - A) The cost of supplies, materials, equipment, or contractual services would not offer a large variation in the overall cost.
-The possibility of completing the competitive bidding process for new supplies, materials, equipment, or contractual services would offset any potential savings. - B) Competitive bidding shall be required every five (5) years. - C) Extensions during the five (5) year period shall not require competitive bidding. - 38.3 Purchase of undercover vehicles.
+A) Use of this criterion requires documentation demonstrating both why the goods or services contracted are unique and why competitive bidding is precluded.
+Appropriate documentation shall be attached to the Memorandum to the Board of Supervisors at the time the item is submitted for consideration of Agenda placement. - (3) A determination that competitive bidding would produce no economic benefit to the County. - A) The cost of supplies, materials, equipment, or contractual services would not offer a large variation in the overall cost.
+The possibility of completing the competitive bidding process for new supplies, materials, equipment, or contractual services would offset any potential savings. - B) Competitive bidding shall be required every three (3) years. - C) Extensions during the three (3) year period shall not require competitive bidding. - 38.3 Purchase of undercover vehicles.
 Section 2-39.1(f) and 2-41 of this Article shall not apply to the purchase or lease of Sheriff's undercover vehicles costing more than twenty-five thousand dollars (\$25,000.00).
 In the purchase of such vehicles, the Sheriff shall obtain authorization from the Board of Supervisors to issue a purchase order for the procurement of said vehicles after obtaining at least three (3) written quotes, at least one of which must be obtained from a local vendor. - 38.4 Cooperative Purchases.
 Subject to the conditions and requirements described herein, the County may "piggyback" or use other agencies' competitively awarded contracts for the same or similar products or services.
 The competitive bidding requirements of this Article shall be deemed fulfilled when materials, supplies, equipment and services have been competitively bid and awarded by another awarding authority that is a governmental agency, an entity constituted for a governmental purpose, or a cooperative purchasing consortium.
 In addition to the foregoing, the following requirements must be met: - (1) Permission has been explicitly granted by both the awarding authority and the vendor. - (2) A copy of the bid solicitation, award and executed contract has been obtained. - (3) Unless otherwise approved by the Board of Supervisors, the County's award will be in accordance with all the terms and conditions, prices, time frames, and other criteria established in the bid solicitation issued by the awarding authority.